bcaudan/DefinitelyTyped/README.md

 > The repository for *high quality* TypeScript type definitions.

-Also see the [definitelytyped.org](http://definitelytyped.org) website, although information in this README is more up-to-date.
+Also see the [definitelytyped.org](http://definitelytyped.org) website, although informat ion in this README is more up-to-date.

 ## What are declaration files?